ku-fpg/ku-fpg.github.io/_posts/2016-02-09-remote-json.md

 inside `send` to attempt to amortize the cost of the remote procedure call.
 It simplifies making multiple requests, without resorting to specialized variants of `send`.
+These idea has been used before.
+For example,
+Haxl lead the charge of using the applicative bundling strategy, and Oleg implemented a remote monad in OCaml several years ago.

-We have been using `remote-json`, and its predecessors, on a number of projects here at KU for several years now.
-Feel free to try it out.
+And we've been using predecessors to `remote-json` for several years now.
+Feel free to try `remote-json`, and if you are adventurous, `remote-monad`.
+Or roll your own remote monad.
+Once you know the pattern, it's quite straightforward!

-In a future blog post, we will discuss how to use natural transformations to implement a JSON-RPC server, and address the cost of normalizing the remote monad before transmission.
+In a future blog post, we will look at our JSON-RPC server.

 Enjoy!

+Justin Dawson and Andy Gill

-#### Resources and Related Work
+## Resources and Related Work

  * [`remote-json`](http://hackage.haskell.org/package/remote-json)
  * [`remote-monad`](http://hackage.haskell.org/package/remote-monad)